lucasvalenzuela93/wdio-cucumber-evaluation/Readme.md

 The step definitions are the scripts that _translate_ Gherkin steps into executable code.

 ### Page Objects
-The [Page Objects](https://martinfowler.com/bliki/PageObject.html) are found in the [`./pageObjects`](./pageObjects) folder.
+The [Page Objects](https://martinfowler.com/bliki/PageObject.html) are found in the [`./pageobjects`](./pageobjects) folder.

 ## Pre-requisites
 ##### In order to run the tests in your local environment you would need to have:
+* Clone repo in your local
 * Node: This suite should run using at least Node version 16.
 Go to you CLI and do a `node -v` and you should be able to see which version are you running.
 * [JDK](https://www.oracle.com/java/technologies/downloads/)
-* Clone repo in your local
+* [Appium doctor](https://www.npmjs.com/package/@appium/doctor) in order to check all requisites to run appium test in a local enviroment
+* [Android studio](https://developer.android.com/studio) for android emulator (More info [here](https://developer.android.com/studio/run/emulator))
-* Made a `npcm ci` or `npm install` to install al required dependencies
+* Made a `npm install` to install al required dependencies

-## How to run tests locally
+## How to run
-Using a terminal move to repo folder and using the following command `npm run wdio` for desktop chrome browser
+First of all, using a terminal move to repo folder, and then:

+* For web test: use the command `npm run web`

+* For android tests:
+  * Make sure to have up an android emulator, create a new one and set device name and android version (platformVersion) in [`android.conf.js`](./config/android.conf.js) capabilities or you can use the existing:
+    - 'appium:deviceName': 'Nexus_6P',
+    - 'appium:platformVersion': '11.0',
+  * This framework implements appium-service, in order to run android tests make sure to NOT have any appium server up
+  * Finally you can run android tests with `npm run android`